Stronger (Tank album): Singles

 On March 11, 2014, the album's first single, "You're My Star" was released.
 On June 10, 2014, the music video was released for "You're My Star".
 He spoke about the song, saying: "The song wasn’t written for anybody in particular, it was just [written] for all women period.
 I get so irritated with women being called b*tches and hoes on songs, and those songs climbing to number one—you know, those songs just being the barometer by which all records are measured.
 [It’s] disappointing that my record doesn’t have this disrespectful shock value that [makes] you [not] want to play it on your big station.
 You need something degrading and defiling to gain listeners.
 We gotta change that.
 For all the records that are calling [women] out of [their] name, this record is going to mention who you really are: you’re a star, [and] you’re appreciated."

 Critical response

-Andy Kellman of AllMusic said, "Durrell Babbs was rolling as smoothly as ever in 2014.
-This Is How I Feel, his fifth album, had gone Top Ten, while the product of his collaboration with Tyrese and Ginuwine, as TGT, debuted at number three and was Grammy-nominated for Best R&B Album.
-Though his adequate and sometimes brow-raising sixth album might seem fittingly titled, it's more descriptive of his career than of the content.
-"Stronger" itself, one of his best ballads, regards perseverance and devotion, yet Last Ditch Attempts would be a more descriptive title for an album with desperate expressions like "I'll come to his house and help you pack your bags" and "'Cause I'm praying now/I give to the homeless now."
+Michael Howard from Rated R&B rated Stronger three and a half out of five stars and praised the album as "a nice return for the veteran singer," noting that Tank "didn't play it safe" and applauding his willingness to experiment with a more modern sound despite some weaker lyrics.
+Writing for SoulTracks, L. Michael Gipson praised the album as "easily one of his best in years," calling it a "grown man's anthem album" that blends traditional R&B with modern influences.
+He highlighted the album's commercial and artistic success, concluding that it "firmly illustrate[s] why it's Tank who's the real star."
+Edward Bowser of Soul in Stereo awarded Stronger three out of five stars, commending Tank for evolving beyond his signature ballads and experimenting with new sounds.
+While he felt the album's stylistic shift was uneven, Bowser praised the title track as "powerful, energetic and emotional," concluding that Tank's willingness to take creative risks was a positive step in his artistic evolution.

+Andy Kellman of AllMusic observed that Tank was enjoying a successful period in his career following the top ten success of This Is How I Feel and TGT's Three Kings.
+While he considered Stronger an "adequate and sometimes brow-raising" effort, Kellman argued that the album's title reflected Tank's career resilience more than its content, citing several of its more desperate lyrical themes.
+Jonathan Landrum Jr. of the Associated Press described Stronger as an uneven effort, criticizing several of its upbeat tracks while praising its stronger second half.
+He highlighted title track "Stronger" as a standout, writing that the title track "sav[es] Tank's album from being a total disappointment."